robvanbakel/robvanbakel/README.md

 [Live site](https://gotiny.cc) | [Project Details](https://robvanbakel.com/gotiny)

 GoTiny provides a no-nonsense way to generate short links.
 The website enables the user to transform any long url to a short and easily shareable link, with just one click.
 Speed and ease of use are GoTiny's core values and that's noticeable for both the end user as well as developers.
-GoTiny is also available on NPM.
+GoTiny's JavaScript SDK is also available on NPM.

 #### Related Repositories
 - [robvanbakel/gotiny-api](https://github.com/robvanbakel/gotiny-api)